 How do I obtain a parking permit?

 If you have a Shippensburg University email address and an SU ID card, you can register for a parking permit through myShip.
 If you are missing one of these items, you can apply in person at the University's Police Department.
-More information regarding parking, including parking maps can be found on the Parking website.
+More information regarding parking, including parking maps, can be found online.